 Withdrawal without academic penalty may be made within the first two weeks after the beginning of a quarter.
 No grade will be recorded for official withdrawal during this time period.
 All withdrawals after the tenth (10th) day of classes will be recorded as WP or WF grade.
 The following steps should be followed in dropping and adding courses:

-- 1. Obtain Drop/Add Form from counseling office or advisor. - 2.
+- 1. Obtain Drop/Add Form from Counseling Center or advisor. - 2.
 Obtain approval from faculty advisor and instructors involved. - 3.
-Return completed form to Student Affairs Office. - 4.
-Form will be processed through Records and Business Offices.
+Return completed form to Records Office for processing through the Business Office.

 POLICY ON DROP/ADD PERIOD